Aditi-Mohan/guru_cool_v1/README.md

 ### Recipes
 _Aims to build healthy, sustainable eating habits with fun, easy to execute recipes._
-- The app contains a comprehensive list of recipes to which new recipes are added frequently.
+- The app contains a comprehensive list of recipes which is updated frequently.
 - Each recipe provides a step-by-step guide for execution.
 - An overview of the difficulty and time required is provided to help the user choose a recipe.